learning-zone/python-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

 ## Q. What is unittest in Python?
-What's your approach to unit testing in Python?
+What\'s your approach to unit testing in Python?

 A unit testing framework in Python is known as unittest.
 It supports sharing of setups, automation testing, shutdown code for tests, aggregation of tests into collections etc.

-The most fundamental answer to this question centers around Python's unittest testing framework.
-Basically, if a candidate doesn't mention unittest when answering this question, that should be a huge red flag.
+The most fundamental answer to this question centers around Python\'s unittest testing framework.
+Basically, if a candidate doesn\'t mention unittest when answering this question, that should be a huge red flag.

 `unittest` supports test automation, sharing of setup and shutdown code for tests, aggregation of tests into collections, and independence of the tests from the reporting framework.
 The unittest module provides classes that make it easy to support these qualities for a set of tests.

-Assuming that the candidate does mention unittest (if they don't, you may just want to end the interview right then and there!), you should also ask them to describe the key elements of the unittest framework; namely, test fixtures, test cases, test suites and test runners.
+Assuming that the candidate does mention unittest (if they don\'t, you may just want to end the interview right then and there!), you should also ask them to describe the key elements of the unittest framework; namely, test fixtures, test cases, test suites and test runners.

 A more recent addition to the unittest framework is mock. mock allows you to replace parts of your system under test with mock objects and make assertions about how they are to be used. mock is now part of the Python standard library, available as unittest.mock in Python 3.3 onwards.